hamthelegend/mobile-development/src/main/kotlin/basics/1_Fundamentals.md

 ## Conditional operators

-Conditional operators, also known as boolean operators, returns a `Boolean` based on the `Boolean` values you used it for.
+Conditional operators, also known as boolean operators, return a `Boolean` based on the `Boolean` values you used it for.

 | Operator | Name | Description                                                  |
 |----------|------|--------------------------------------------------------------|